DreissenZulu/day-planner/README.md

 4. Write tasks already saved to localStorage to the planner
 5. Dynamically change the styling of each entry field based on what hour it is

+When I was able to complete the main tasks, I thought of features to make my planner more interesting.
+I added the following tasks to my list:

+1. Change the styling of the planner every hour without refreshing the page
+2. Show an alert div whenever a new task is successfully saved to local storage

 ## Challenges

 I decided to focus on the styling of the page first, including the JavaScript functionality.
 To get the current time and date I used Moment.js, and by reading through the documentation I was able to figure out how to get the current date and time.
 My issue was then to find a solution to change the blocks in the schedule to the appropriate colour based on the current hour.
 Retrieving all the rows of the schedule provided me with an array starting at 0.
 I found that by offsetting the current hour retrieved from Moment by 9, I could align it with the array and run a loop to decide if the the schedule block was in the past, present, or future.